ltzmax/maxcogs/README.md

 - [fixator10](https://github.com/fixator10/Fixator10-Cogs) For help with coding at most.

-- [Preda](https://github.com/PredaaA/predacogs) for help and his api from martine.
+- [Preda](https://github.com/PredaaA/predacogs) For help and his api from martine.